 Serious Violence Duty Strategy - 3.
 Summary of the strategic needs assessment of violence

-The strategic needs assessment was completed in August 2023 and is intended to enable partners to identify current and long-term issues relating to serious violence and those most vulnerable to involvement in the local area.
+A strategic needs assessment was completed in August 2023 and was intended to enable partners to identify current and long-term issues relating to serious violence and those most vulnerable to involvement in the local area.
 This provides a greater understanding of established and emerging serious violence trends, priority locations or other high-risk issues.
+Updated data analysis was completed in September 2024 to ensure the assessment was accurate of the current situation in the borough.
+The purpose of the update was to see if the trends remain the same and if any amendments were needed to the recommendations.

 The strategic needs assessment has been developed following an evidence-based analysis of data relating to violence, as well as broader datasets including those in relation to deprivation and health.